m e n u

 Alex grimaced disgustedly: he couldn't remember this employee of his ever quoting him, but how say that without losing some face?

-"Besides," Dina hurried to add, "you gave me a blanco card", she softened his original words: 'stop pestering me with baby stuff' to a: "had more important things to do."
+"Besides," Dina hurried to add, "you gave me a blanco card", she softened his original words to stop pestering him with baby stuff to a: "had more important things to do."

 True again.
 Everything his priceless secretary ever said or did had ten fingers and ten toes.
 Always.
 The recommendations of 'that red-haired woman' were overwhelming, the lady must have sucked diesel instead of breast milk from an early age on.
 Not only did 'candidate number 14' have more than fifteen years of experience without a single point in Flensburg, no, 'candidate number 14' also had won several prizes in skill driving.
 Remarkable.
-His right hand had pecked out 'the best' from a total of three dozen with the infallibility of an experienced cock.
-Except in Salten, a city known for it's good pay, social security, fair play, good schools and excellent family conditions, truckers who were not too old and yet experienced were hard to find; advertising had not been necessary, the news got around like goutweed - three even came from abroad.
-Well, in any case, the list of the awards and skills seemed as long as the number of miles 'candidate number 14' had covered truckwise, if not longer, and Dina, that conscientious lady, would probably have rattled off the data of her milk teeth...
+His secretary had pecked out 'the best' from a total of three dozen with the infallibility of an experienced cock.
+All right, most of them were too young or too old and got sorted out: nobody wants fragile freight being raced around by kiddies or drooling away drivers filled up with painkillers, their hands in their backs to suggest carrying anything heavier than a cup of coffee was not a good idea.
+Thanks to the good reputation of the small town Salten (good pay, social security, fair play, good schools and excellent family conditions) there were still enough left and advertising had not been necessary, the news got around like goutweed - three even came from abroad.
+Well, in any case, the list of the awards and skills seemed as long as the number of miles 'candidate number 14' had covered by truck, if not longer, and Dina, that conscientious secretary of his, would probably have rattled off the data of every single milk teeth...

-"And why," he nagged, "did you forget the tiny detail that this skill driver is a woman - didn't she mention it during your interview?" he sneered, alluding to the new driver's not at all twiggy figure.
+"And why," he nagged, "did you forget to mention the tiny detail that this skill driver is a woman - didn't she say so during your interview?" he sneered, alluding to the new driver's not at all twiggy figure.

-"Boss!" squeaked his secretary with goo-goo-ga-ga eyes.
-"You're not implying you'd rather have the second-best male driver than the very very best of all, are you?"
+"Boss!" squeaked his secretary with goo-goo-gah-gah eyes.
+"You're not implying you'd rather have the second best male driver than the very very best of all, are you?"

 The particularly venomous specimen mushroom in front of him smiled like a salty pie.
 "Besides, you didn't ask," she added.
 A hissing sound left his lips, making them pop out again, which she hurried to interpret as approval.
-"See!" she squeaked.
-"Come on, be honest: you visited your brother and he shooed you off again - that's why you're just a little irritable, right?"
+"See!" she squeaked again.
+"Come on, be honest: you visited your brother and he shooed you off again - that's why we're just a little irritable?"
 Dina knew she had won this round, but was sovereign enough to leave her boss a decent exit.
 Two pairs of eyes, one light blue and unblinking, the other dark blue and suspicious, gazed at each other like owls, taking their measure.

 After a while, Alex turned away.
 "How do you know?" he admitted after a sigh from the deepest cells of his lungs, "the old mule is so stubborn..."
 The 'mule' was not even three years older, a length of time the younger had been stretching the older they got.
-He could accept Paris not wanting to hire himself as a model, but he still looked ages younger than that old man with the Phyllis Diller haircut; and anyway: brotherhood - what's that, a long-time-no-see slogan from the last Mohicans?
+He could accept Versace not wanting himself as a model, but he still looked ages younger than that old man with the Phyllis Diller haircut; and anyway: brotherhood - what was that, a long-time-no-see slogan from the last Mohicans?

-His younger brother's definition of happiness was less complicated: trucks, trucks, trucks - too many, according to the officials, this being the best residential and not industrial area of Salten.
+His younger brother's definition of happiness was less complicated: trucks, trucks, trucks - too many for one of the best residential areas of Salten, the officials insisted.
 During this critical phase, just when Alex was in real trouble, the older brother showed up, and what did he do?
 Nothing.
-How could a university throw somebody as narrow-minded as his brother from the university?
-He was a radical, really?
-The guy didn't even have a car, imagine that...
+How could a university possibly throw out somebody so narrow-minded, calling him a radical?
+The guy didn't even have a car!
 The end of it all was that he, Alex, had to move out, or rather: his trucks had to leave the etepetete neighborhood and after a while Alex himself followed with his head up high, snorting.
 The entrepreneur had managed to lay hands on an old warehouse, some garages and a little land in the industrial area - cheap as dirt!
 Quite noble of him, if you came to think of it: leaving the whole lot to an uncooperative relative after much adversity - and what had he asked for in return: money or even thanks?
 N-no. A tiny signature, that's all.
-An inkblot he needed to sell his part of an inheritance, that had caused him nothing but trouble and would let him breathe, having miscalculated himself financially: just a bit, not worth mentioning!
-Well, and then there was this powerful Mercedes-Benz that he absolutely had to have, because - well, never matter why: it was in tip-top condition and cheap, but for how long?!
+An inkblot he needed to sell his part of an inheritance, that had caused him nothing but trouble and would let him breathe, as he had miscalculated himself.
+Just a bit, not much.
+Well, and then there was this powerful Mercedes-Benz he absolutely had to have, because - well, never mind why: it was in tip-top condition and cheap, but for how long?!
 Was that too much after all he had done for the old mule?
 Apparently.
-The oh-so-humane professor preferred leaving half of a house empty, whilst thousands and thousands of homeless people camped between cows and pigs on a dirty cold meadow.
-No, why people called such a man the "green professor" he certainly didn't know...
+The oh-so-social professor preferred leaving half of a house empty, whilst thousands and thousands of homeless people camped between cows and pigs on a dirty cold meadow.
+Why people called such a man the "green professor" seemed a puzzle from Tolkien...

 Making unhealthy noises with his teeth, Alex recounted his brief visit the night before.
-He had managed to find the old scholar the ideal neighbors: quiet, without children or pets, and so hard-working, they were hardly home.
-They were environmentally perfect (all three cars, the motorcycle and the scooter had the best of catalytics), talented craftsmen, tidy and willing to do laundry and shopping for the professor (certainly a clumsy and absent-minded sort of man) and were able to present a certificate stating they were unable to have children.
-Alex had spoken to the stubborn man as if he had bathed his tongue in maple syrup for hours, packing enough persuasive power into his words to sink the Titanic once more.
+He had managed to find the old scholar ideal neighbors: quiet, without children or pets, and so hard-working, they were never home.
+They were environmentally perfect (all three cars, the motorcycle and the scooter had the best of catalytics), talented craftsmen, tidy and willing to do laundry and shopping for the professor (certainly a clumsy and absent-minded sort of man) and were able to present a certificate stating they were unable to have children at any time or situation of their life.
+Alex had spoken to the stubborn man as if his tongue had bathed in maple syrup all night, packing enough persuasive power into his words to sink the Titanic without ice.
 In vane - farewell, oh magnificent Mercedes-Benz, may your future owner choke on your stinky fumes!

 This conversation had ended with the usual door slamming.
 Alex moaned: "Why me, why always me?"

-"Can't see myself playing the janitor either" Alex continued pretentiousy, drinking the coffee as if it was whisky.
+"Can't see myself playing the janitor either" Alex continued pretentiously, tilting the coffee as if it was whiskey.
 "Baby stuff!
-To achieve something big, teaspoons are not enough, my child."
+Teaspoons are silly, when you want to create something worth while, something big, my child."

 "I understand perfectly..." the child nodded.
-"I was thinking of people your brother doesn't get on with and would perhaps be desperate to get rid of."
-She turned away to clean the now empty flask und mug.
+"I was thinking of people your brother can't get on with and would perhaps be desperate to get rid of."
+She turned away to clean the now empty flask and mug.
 As a tidy person, she didn't appreciate leaving things lying around, even if it was for one night.
 Over her shoulder she asked: "What about the waybill that just came in?
 Want me to finish it quickly?
 I'm going home in a few minutes."
 No answer.
 She turned around.
 Alex seemed far away.
-Mumbling to himself, he rubbed his earlobe while his secretary mechanically put everything back into the cupboard, took out her Jacket and bag and locked it: you never know.
+Mumbling to himself, he rubbed his earlobe while his secretary mechanically put everything back into the closet, took out her jacket and bag and locked it: you never know.

 "How about Petra and Martin?" he interrupted her.